NAW125/Detecting_Money_Laundering_Patterns-/README.md

 ![decision_tree](images/decision_tree.png)

-This decision tree map, shows a highly detailed and complex decision making process to identity whether a transaction is fraudulent of not.
+This decision tree map shows a highly detailed and complex decision making process to identify whether a transaction is fraudulent or not.

 ---